Chat with us, powered by LiveChat

 What is the punishment for a breach of the Intervention Order?

-While Intervention Orders are not criminal offences or convictions, a breach is a serious criminal offence and the offence will in most circumstances appear on a police check in SA.
+While Intervention Orders are not criminal offences or convictions, a breach is a serious criminal offence and the offence will in most circumstances appear on a Nationally Coordinated Criminal History Check in SA.

 In the case of a breach, the defendant will be arrested and charged.